NJ120903/CHATBOT/README.md

 Programming: py, java, c, cpp, h, html, css, js <br>
 Others: Any other file types <br>

-Project Structure
+# Project Structure

-ui.py: Main GUI code that integrates chatbot and file organizer functionalities. brain.py: Logic for chatbot interaction using the LLAMA3 AI model, handling conversation history. webscout.py: Not included here but assumed to be a module for the LLAMA3 AI interface.
+ui.py: Main GUI code that integrates chatbot and file organizer functionalities. <br>
+brain.py: Logic for chatbot interaction using the LLAMA3 AI model, handling conversation history. <br>
+webscout.py: Not included here but assumed to be a module for the LLAMA3 AI interface. <br>

-Dependencies
+# Dependencies

-PyQt5: For creating the main GUI.
+PyQt5: For creating the main GUI. <br>
-Tkinter: For the file organizer GUI.
+Tkinter: For the file organizer GUI.<br>
-pyttsx3: For text-to-speech functionality.
+pyttsx3: For text-to-speech functionality. <br>
-SpeechRecognition: For capturing and processing voice input.
+SpeechRecognition: For capturing and processing voice input. <br>
-rich: For improved console output during development.
+rich: For improved console output during development. <br>
-LLAMA3: Assumed to be a custom or third-party AI model interface used in brain.py.
+LLAMA3: Assumed to be a custom or third-party AI model interface used in brain.py. <br>

-Contributing
+# Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the existing code style and include documentation for any new features.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+# Acknowledgments

 Thanks to the developers of PyQt5, Tkinter, pyttsx3, SpeechRecognition, and other libraries used in this project.
 The LLAMA3 AI model used for chatbot responses.